 SCHOOLS PRESENTATION ON GETTING INTO MEDICINE

-I bring together the key information you need in a one-hour presentation about West Australian medical degree courses.
+I bring together the key information you need about getting into medicine in WA in a one-hour presentation about West Australian medical degree courses.

 Contact me at Bev.J@infocus-careers.com.au or ring me on M:0434056412